Key Takeaways

 - Seed: Passion, values, effort.
 Flower: Fulfillment, impact, growth.

-- Nurturing Actions: Specific steps: Identify your top 3 work values; Volunteer for a project that aligns with your interests; Update your resume or LinkedIn profile; Schedule an informational interview with someone in a field you admire; Ask for feedback on a recent project.
+- Nurturing Actions: Specific steps Include Identifying your top 3 work values, volunteering for a project that aligns with your interests, updating your resume or LinkedIn profile, scheduling an informational interview with someone in a field you admire, and asking for feedback on a recent project.

-- Potential Pitfalls: Chasing status over fulfillment; Burnout from overworking; Staying in a role due to comfort/fear; Neglecting networking.
+- Potential Pitfalls: Chasing status over fulfillment, burnout from overworking, staying in a role due to comfort or fear, and neglecting networking.

 - Reflection: What aspects of my work feel most meaningful?
 What growth opportunity could I explore in my current role or field?